highfidelity/hifi-docs-grav-content/04.high-fidelity-commerce/03.commerce-apis/02.paid-entry-example/docs.md

 *Learn how you can charge users to access a part of your domain.*

-## Overview
 This tutorial details how you can charge users 10 HFC to access a part of your domain in the current server session.

->>>> Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and are subject to the following:
-* Commerce APIs may be modified or removed at any time until Beta Release 81.
-* JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice until Beta Release 81.
-* Upon release of Beta 81, changes to the Commerce APIs will be subject to the standard API deprecation process.
+>>>> Experimental API Notice: The High Fidelity Commerce APIs introduced in this document are **Experimental APIs** and are subject to the following: A) Commerce APIs may be modified or removed at any time until Beta Release 81; B) JavaScript Commerce APIs referenced in this document and related examples are subject to change or removal without notice until Beta Release 81; and C) Upon release of Beta 81, changes to the Commerce APIs will be subject to the standard API deprecation process.

 ### Requirements and Glossary
 To create this content, you'll need: